WGC-FedEx St Jude Invitational: TV times, ways to watch on Sky Sports

 Get the best prices and book a round at one of 1,700 courses across the UK & Ireland

-Nine of the world's top 10 feature in a star-studded line up at TPC Southwind, the first World Golf Championship event of the calendar year, where Brooks Koepka returns as defending champion after last year's three-shot victory.
+Nine of the world's top 10 feature in a star-studded line up at TPC Southwind, the first World Golf Championship event since golf's resumption, where Brooks Koepka returns as defending champion after last year's three-shot victory.

-Rahm makes his first start as world No 1, following his victory at the Memorial Tournament earlier this month, while McIlroy searches for his first title since the most recent World Golf Championship event - the WGC-HSBC Champions - last November.
+Rahm makes his first start as world No 1, following his victory at the Memorial Tournament earlier this month, while McIlroy searches for his first title since the WGC-HSBC Champions last November.

 FedExCup leader Justin Thomas can leapfrog McIlroy and Rahm at the top of the world rankings with a victory in Tennessee, while Webb Simpson and Bryson DeChambeau also return after missed cuts at Muirfield Village in their last start.